stefanman125/dotfiles/README.md

 # dotfiles
-A repo containing config files for various programs I use.
+A repo containing config files for various programs I use for laptop devices.